 When Cite While You Write is installed, several EndNote commands appear on an EndNote 20 tab in Word.

-When you select an EndNote command from the tab, the EndNote program starts (if not already running) and a Cite While You Write submenu becomes active on EndNote's Tools menu, displaying some of the same EndNote commands available in Word.
+When you select an EndNote command from the EndNote 20 tab, the EndNote program starts (if not already running) and a Cite While You Write submenu becomes active on EndNote's Tools menu, displaying some of the same EndNote commands available in Word.

-Note: When you use Cite While You Write Preferences to select EndNote online as the active Cite While You Write Application, an EndNote 20 tab appears in Word.
-The EndNote online tab displays a smaller set of CWYW commands than the EndNote desktop application.
+Note: When you use Cite While You Write Preferences to choose EndNote online as the active Cite While You Write Application in Word, the tab changes.
+The EndNote online tab contains a smaller set of CWYW commands.

-Below are brief descriptions of the Cite While You Write commands that are found from the EndNote 20 tab.
+Below are brief descriptions of the Cite While You Write commands found on the EndNote tab in Word.